 Read on to discover more about these romantic getaway destinations.

 York is renowned for Vikings and the stunning buildings, such as the York Minster Cathedral and even the train station.
 However, if you fancy discovering a hidden gem amongst the architecture, then why not visit the Bar Convent Hotel and its now not-so-secret chapel tucked away inside.
 While this is now a hotel, it’s also one of England’s oldest working convents, having been founded in 1686 and it’s still going.
 The chapel itself is both ornate and humble but comes complete with a priest hole, that was once used to hide priests from persecution.

 If hidden chapels aren’t for you, then why not talk a walk around the city parameter, via the wall.
 The medieval walls of York offer the longest stretch of preserved boundary building work in the UK.
-It’ll take you roughly 2 hours to complete the full circuit, but you can opt for shorter routes as well.
+It’ll take you roughly two hours to complete the full circuit, but you can opt for shorter routes as well.
 The walls are generally open from sunrise to sunset, which means that opening time varies depending on the season.
 This is a fantastic way to view the whole of the city and keep on top of your steps too!

 You don’t have to be a university student to savour the delights and wonders of Cambridge.
 As far as romantic breaks go, the city is a great place to explore.
 For that extra element of ease and pleasure, you can always opt to upgrade your ticket to First Class and treat that Mr. or Mrs. to something special.

 One of the most popular attractions is punting on the River Cam.
 If you’ve never done it before, then you can book onto one of the many guided punts.
 Alternatively, you can purchase a variety of edible delights from the city market and head down to the river for a picnic made for two.